spencerbug/spencerbug.github.io/about.markdown

 permalink: /about/
 ---

-I'm a person.
-I'm having a baby soon.
+Software engineer at Chamberlain.
-I expect to be a father in 3-4 fortnights.
+Soon to be father!!!
-I work at chamberlain group.
-This blog will be helpful for me finding future career opportunities, and explaining and documenting my project work.
+This blog is mostly for documenting the building of a financial exchange simulator environment for reinforcement learning, but might also diverge into personal stuff and random articles about life.
+Who knows?